AQUILINE ORDER OF CHRIST |

 '

-List of Current Members H.H.
-Bishop Rutherford I of Rome-Ruthenia Nota
+List of Current Members H.A.H.
+Rutherford I of Rome-Ruthenia Nota

 Bene: These orders are given exclusively by the United Roman-Ruthenian